sysmake/Zybo-Linux/README.md

 Please check the wiki for some more detailed informations.

 ## Files in this repository
   * build : Output directory for all generated files.
+This directory contains:

     | File               | Description                  |
     |:------------------:|:----------------------------:|